 What difference does it make to a smartphone?

 The potential is that a high refresh rate can make a big difference to the overall feel and perceived performance of a phone.

-For instance, if you were to compare the OnePlus 6T from 2019 and the OnePlus 8T from 2020 - going from a 60Hz screen to 120Hz and with the animations of the interface boosted to match - there's a huge difference in experience.
+For instance, if you were to compare the OnePlus 6T from 2019 and the OnePlus 9 Pro from 2021 - going from a 60Hz screen to 120Hz and with the animations of the interface boosted to match - there's a huge difference in experience.

 And that's a key component here: the content has to be optimised to match the output of the display.
 If your animations in a game, or general phone interface go up to a maximum of 30 or 60 frames per second, it won't seem like there's much difference at all.

 In the case of OnePlus its user interface and version of Android software have been enhanced to match the 120Hz screen and so makes it seem instantly quicker and more responsive.

 We could say the same about Samsung's latest phones.
 The Galaxy S21 series devices all have 120Hz displays and have had their software optimised to match.